Colin Mackenzie (Indian Army officer): Early life

 He was born in London on 25 March 1806, and baptised at St James's Church, Piccadilly, the youngest son but one of Kenneth Francis Mackenzie (died 1831) and his wife, Anne Townsend.
-His father, who belonged to the Redcastle branch of Mackenzies, was attorney-general of Grenada, and lost much during the war with France, 1793–1815.
+His father, who belonged to the Redcastle branch of Mackenzies, was attorney-general of Grenada and briefly governor, and lost a lot during the wars with France and Fédon’s rebellion, 1793–1815.
 Colin Mackenzie was educated successively at a school in Cumberland, at Dollar Academy, and at Oswestry, and in 1825 was appointed a cadet of infantry on the Madras establishment of the East India Company.

 Mackenzie served as adjutant of the 48th Madras native infantry in the Coorg campaign in 1834, during some of which he held the appointment of deputy-assistant quartermaster-general.
 At the close of the campaign his services were favourably noticed by the brigadier-general commanding the force.
 In 1836 he accompanied Captain Chads in an expedition to the Straits of Malacca, against pirates; Mackenzie was on board only as a passenger but was commended.